sgsokol/influx/doc/manual.rst

 Convention evolution
 ~~~~~~~~~~~~~~~~~~~~~
-Not only FTBL format evolved but also some conventions between its parts and content.
+Not only FTBL format evolved but also some conventions between its parts and content did so.
 Here is a complete list of them:
   - user must explicitly declare input-output fluxes as non reversible (set them as ``C`` with a value ``0`` in the section ``FLUX/XCH``) to make a distinction between input-output metabolites and "dead-end" metabolites (the latter are allowed since the version 2.0 and have net flux equal to 0 while exchange flux non zero).
   - starting from the version 2.8, new fluxes (i.e. absent in the ``NETWORK`` section) may appear in ``EQUALITY`` section.
 They can come, for example, from stoechiometry on cofactors involving non carbon carrying fluxes.
 These new fluxes have still to be declared in ``FLUX/{NET,XCH}`` sections (even if this feature is maintained in v4.0 its interest has diminished since cofactors can now be directly introduced in ``NETWORK`` and ``NOTRACER_NETWORK`` sections);
   - in LABEL_INPUT section following conventions apply since v3.2:
       * *"the rest is unlabeled"*: if many labeling forms are lacking in the file (including fully unlabeled metabolite) and the present forms does not sum up to 1, then the fully unlabeled form is considered as completing the set to 1;
       * *"guess the lacking one"*: if only one form is lacking in the file (no matter which one), then its fractions is considered as completing the present set to 1.
+  - starting from v4.2, a particular comment tag ``//##`` is used to introduce a pathway name.
+The information on pathways can be useful for visualization on a partner web site MetExplore_ (cf. ``ftbl2metxml`` in _`Additional tools` section).

 Basic influx_si usage
 ---------------------